mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 # Create a fault domain detection script
 [/enterprise]

-By default, DC/OS clusters have [fault domain awareness](/1.11/deploying-services/fault-domain-awareness/) enabled, thereby requiring no changes to your `config.yaml` to enable this functionality.
+By default, DC/OS clusters have [fault domain awareness](/1.11/deploying-services/fault-domain-awareness/) enabled, so no changes to your `config.yaml` are required to use this feature.
 However, you must include a fault domain detection script named `fault-domain-detect` in your `./genconf` directory.
 To opt out of fault domain awareness, set the `fault_domain_enabled` parameter of your `config.yaml` file to `false`.

-1. Create a fault domain detect script named `fault-domain-detect` to run on each node to detect the node's fault domain (Enterprise only).
+1. Create a fault domain detect script named `fault-domain-detect` to run on each node to detect the node's fault domain.
 During installation, the output of this script is passed to Mesos.

-   We recommend the format for the script output be `fault_domain: region: name: <region>, zone: name: <zone>` We provide [fault domain detect scripts for AWS and Azure](https://github.com/dcos/dcos/tree/master/gen/fault-domain-detect).
+   We recommend the format for the script output be `fault_domain: region: name: <region>, zone: name: <zone>`.
+We provide [fault domain detect scripts for AWS and Azure](https://github.com/dcos/dcos/tree/master/gen/fault-domain-detect).
 For a cluster that has aws nodes and azure nodes you would combine the two into one script.
 You can use these as a model for creating a fault domain detect script for an on premises cluster.

-   <table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;"><b>Important:</b> This script will not work, if you use proxies in your environment.
+   <table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;"><b>Caution:</b> This script will not work if you use proxies in your environment.
 If you use a proxy, modifications will be required.</td> </tr> </table>

 2. Add your newly created `fault-domain-detect` script to the `/genconf` directory of your bootstrap node.